 216B.812 FOSTERING USE OF HYDROGEN ENERGY.

 Subdivision 1.
-Early purchase and deployment of hydrogen, fuel cells, and related
+Early purchase and deployment of renewable hydrogen, fuel cells, and

-(a) The Department of Commerce in conjunction with the Department
+(a) The Department of Commerce, in coordination with the

-when feasible, the purchase and demonstration of hydrogen, fuel cells, and related technologies in
+the purchase and deployment of hydrogen, fuel cells, and related technologies, when feasible, in

 ways that strategically contribute to realizing Minnesota's hydrogen economy goal as set forth in